 Not just the camera, you need more gear

 I will not stay longer on this as you can read more in my previous post about tripods.
-General idea is that they are needed to keep steady you camera at different heights, tilts and angles.
+The general idea is that they are needed to keep your camera steady at different heights, tilts, and angles.
 Useful …

 Remote control for digital camera

-You can buy it from eBay for as low as about 2 dollars, and beside the trigger option it has the option – 2 seconds delay, which can be useful.
+You can have it for as low as about 2 dollars, and besides the trigger option, it has the opportunity – for a 2-second delay, which can be useful.

-This remote – Nikon compatible – is more complex and much more expensive, you can have one from eBay for about £50
+This remote – Nikon compatible – is more complex and much more expensive.
+You can have it for about £50.

-According with your needs this one can do single shooting, continuous shooting, delay shooting, bulb shooting, interval shooting, timer shooting, schedule shooting and repeat shooting.
+According to your needs, this one can do the single shooting, continuous shooting, delay shooting, bulb shooting, interval shooting, timer shooting, schedule shooting, and repeat shooting.

-The controller is needed for a perfect picture.
-Taking the shoot with motionless gear will result in amazing results, so it is a must have.
+The remote controller is needed for a perfect picture.
+Taking the shoot with motionless gear will result in amazing results, so it is a must-have.

-I hope you found enjoyable my presentation and please comment below if you need advice or you want to add more to this topic.
+I hope you found my presentation enjoyable, and please comment below if you need advice or want to add more to this topic.